Healthcare Training Institute - Quality Education since 1979

 When both Tommy and Amy could display their understanding of the problem and the steps that would be taken, I called an end to the first session, and began working with the school administrators on what kinds of appropriate actions could be taken.
 I felt that problem solving between the two students could wait until a more concrete plan had been worked out with the parents and administrators involved.
 Think of your Tommy and Amy.
 Might using the recognizing common issues technique have served as a positive first intervention for these students in your internet bullying case?

-On this track, we have discussed the three steps in the recognizing common issues technique for helping adolescents in an internet bullying crisis.
+In this section, we have discussed the three steps in the recognizing common issues technique for helping adolescents in an internet bullying crisis.
 These three steps are convey realistic concern without undue anxiety, delay making final judgments, and develop positive working relationships with everyone.

-On the next track, we will discuss the first two steps in the evaluation stage for dealing with an incident of internet bullying.
+In the next section, we will discuss the first two steps in the evaluation stage for dealing with an incident of internet bullying.
 These first two steps are, see the probable bully first, and identify concerns regarding the problem.